 In 2013, the following article appeared as a two-page spread in the Autumn/Winter edition of Time Out: Buenos Aires.
 When the editor first contacted me to write about BA architecture, the only thing that ran through my mind was “1400 words?!”
 Somehow I managed to fit history, architectural styles, recommendations & current events in that limited space.
 They had to remove a couple of my listings to make the article fit, but I’ve put them back in this post.

 Several of my photographs also accompanied the text, but here I can add more.
-As always, many photos link to larger versions in Flickr.
+As always, larger versions of many photos in this post can be found on Flickr.
 I’m thrilled Time Out thought of me for this piece, & I had fun working with them.
 All those long walks in Buenos Aires & posts about architecture paid off.

 A guide to Buenos Aires architecture

 Architecture buff Robert Wright uncovers the city’s finest monuments & hidden gems

 Ask any expert to describe Buenos Aires architecture and guaranteed the word “eclectic” will crop up.
 The city’s buildings, the work of architects and construction crews who hailed from all corners of Europe, reflect the very history of BA: its rises and falls are written all over the domes of Beaux Arts palaces and the concrete exteriors of modern skyscrapers.
 To understand BA’s architectural mix, here is a roundup of the styles and buildings you can expect to see while meandering through the streets.